GoosefleetEO/aa-structures/README.md

 - space type: Shows which space type the structure is in, e.g. null sec or low sec
 - sov: Shows that the owner of that structures has sovereignty in the respective solar system

+### Power Modes

+Structures will display the current power mode of an Upwell structure if it can be determined.

+Current supported power modes are:

+- Full Power
+- Low Power
+- Abandoned

+Note that the power modes are inferred, since ESI does not provide the current power mode of structures.
+So they may not be 100% accurate.
+If is unclear wether a structure is "Low Power" or "Abandoned", the power mode will be shown as "Abandoned?".

+### Notifications

+The following notifications are currently supported (names are from the API):

+#### Moon Mining

+- MoonminingAutomaticFracture
+- MoonminingExtractionCancelled
+- MoonminingExtractionFinished
+- MoonminingExtractionStarted
+- MoonminingLaserFired

+#### Upwell Structures

+- OwnershipTransferred
+- StructureAnchoring
+- StructureDestroyed
+- StructureFuelAlert
+- StructureLostArmor
+- StructureLostShields
+- StructureOnline
+- StructureServicesOffline
+- StructureUnanchoring
+- StructureUnderAttack
+- StructureWentHighPower
+- StructureWentLowPower

+#### POCOs

+- OrbitalAttacked
+- OrbitalReinforced

+#### Starbases

+- TowerAlertMsg
+- TowerResourceAlertMsg

+### Sovereignty

+- EntosisCaptureStarted
+- SovAllClaimAquiredMsg
+- SovCommandNodeEventStarted
+- SovStructureReinforced
+- SovStructureDestroyed

+### Timers

+**Alliance Structures** will automatically create friendly timers from  notifications for Alliance Auth's Structure Timers app.
+This feature can be configured via [Settings](#settings).

+Timers can be created from the following notification types:

+- OrbitalReinforced
+- MoonminingExtractionStarted
+- SovStructureReinforced
+- StructureAnchoring (excluding structures anchored in null sec)
+- StructureLostArmor
+- StructureLostShields

 ## Settings